 Have you ever meticulously crafted an XML sitemap, assuming it's all you need to enhance your website’s visibility?
 This common oversight can lead to missed opportunities, as video content remains an underutilized asset in improving search engine rankings.

-According to the study, 91% of the people watch videos to understand about a product or service.
+According to the study, 91% of the people watch videos to learn about a product or service.

 A video sitemap is essentially a roadmap designed specifically for search engines.
 It details your site's video content, facilitates better indexing, and significantly boosts your visibility in video search results.